Algorithm Selection Guide

 Pros:

-• Can detect overlapping communities
+• Can output overlapping communities when configured

 • Flow-based approach (natural for many applications)